24qwerty/BostonHousingPriceDataSet/README.md

-# IrisDataSet
+# BostonHousingDataSet
-1) Used multi layer perceptron with three hidden layers to get an accuracy of 94% on test dataset.
+1) Used Linear Regression to predict housing prices using Boston Housing dataset.